Big Crunch: Overview

 turning the universe into a black hole.

-Experimental evidence in the late 1990s and early 2000s (namely the observation of distant supernovas as standard candles; and the well-resolved mapping of the cosmic microwave background) led to the conclusion that the expansion of the universe is not getting slowed by gravity but is instead accelerating.
-The 2011 Nobel Prize in Physics got awarded to researchers who contributed to making this discovery.
+Experimental evidence in the late 1990s and early 2000s (namely the observation of distant supernovas as standard candles; and the well-resolved mapping of the cosmic microwave background) led to the conclusion that the expansion of the universe is not being slowed by gravity but is instead accelerating.
+The 2011 Nobel Prize in Physics was awarded to researchers who contributed to this discovery.

-The Big Crunch theory also leads into another theory known as the Big Bounce, a theory in which after the big crunch destroys the universe, it does a sort of bounce, causing another big bang.
-This could potentially repeat forever in a phenomenon known as a Cyclic universe.
+The Big Crunch hypothesis also leads into another hypothesis known as the Big Bounce, in which after the big crunch destroys the universe, it does a sort of bounce, causing another big bang.
+This could potentially repeat forever in a phenomenon known as a cyclic universe.

 History

-Richard Bentley, a churchman, and a scholar, in preparation for a lecture on Newton's theories and the rejection of atheism, sent a letter out to Sir Isaac Newton, "If we're in a finite universe and all stars attract each other together, would they not all collapse to a singular point, and if we're in an infinite universe with infinite stars, would infinite forces in every direction not affect all of those stars?"
-This question is known as Bentley's paradox, a proto-theory of the Big Crunch.
-Although, it is now known that stars move around and aren't static.
+Richard Bentley, a churchman and scholar, sent a letter to Isaac Newton in preparation for a lecture on Newton's theories and the rejection of atheism:

+If we're in a finite universe and all stars attract each other together, would they not all collapse to a singular point, and if we're in an infinite universe with infinite stars, would infinite forces in every direction not affect all of those stars?

+This question is known as Bentley's paradox, an early predecessor of the Big Crunch.
+It is now known, however, that stars move around and are not static.

 Einstein's cosmological constant

-Albert Einstein favored a completely unchanging model of the universe.
+Albert Einstein favored an unchanging model of the universe.
 He collaborated in 1917 with Dutch astronomer Willem de Sitter to help demonstrate that the theory of general relativity would work with a static model; Willem demonstrated that his equations could describe a very simple universe.
 Finding no problems initially, scientists adapted the model to describe the universe.
-However, they ran into a different form of Bentley's paradox.
+They ran into a different form of Bentley's paradox.

-The theory of general relativity also described the universe as restless, contradicting information he found.
-Einstein realized that for a static universe to exist—which was observed at the time—an anti-gravity would be needed to counter the gravity contracting the universe together.
-Adding an extra force that would ruin the equations in the theory of relativity.
+The theory of general relativity also described the universe as restless.
+Einstein realized that for a static universe to exist—which was observed at the time—an anti-gravity would be needed to counter the gravity contracting the universe together, adding an extra force that would ruin the equations in the theory of relativity.
 In the end, the cosmological constant, the name for the anti-gravity force, was added to the theory of relativity.

 Discovery of Hubble's law

-Edwin Hubble working in the Mount Wilson Observatory took measurements of the distances of galaxies and paired them with Vesto Silpher and Milton Humason's measurements of redshifts associated with said galaxies.
-He discovered a rough proportionality between the redshift of an object and its distance.
-Hubble plotted a trend line from 46 galaxies, studying and obtaining the Hubble Constant, which he deduced to be 500 km/s/Mpc, nearly seven times than what it is considered today, but still giving the proof that the universe was expanding and was not a static object.
+Edwin Hubble working in the Mount Wilson Observatory took measurements of the distances of galaxies and paired them with Vesto Silpher and Milton Humason's measurements of red shifts associated with those galaxies.
+He discovered a rough proportionality between the red shift of an object and its distance.
+Hubble plotted a trend line from 46 galaxies, studying and obtaining the Hubble Constant, which he deduced to be 500 km/s/Mpc, nearly seven times more than what it is considered today, but still giving the proof that the universe was expanding and was not a static object.